Trail of Bits Testing Handbook #

-The automated testing handbook is a resource that guides developers and security professionals in configuring, optimizing, and automating many of the static and dynamic analysis tools we use at Trail of Bits.
+The Testing Handbook is a resource that guides developers and security professionals in configuring, optimizing, and automating many of the static and dynamic analysis tools we use at Trail of Bits.

 In our day-to-day work, we audit software projects ranging from cloud-native software to embedded devices.
 We often find issues that should be easy to spot early in development with the correct security tooling, but that make their way across the software lifecycle undetected.